 Confirmation of name change (if applicable)

-If the name you want on your driver licence is different from the name on your identification or the evidence of your address, you'll need to take one of the following (these must be originals):
+If the name you want on your driver licence is different from the name on your identification documents, you'll need to take one of the following (these must be originals):

-- A Dissolution of marriage order that says that the dissolution is 'decree absolute' (ie, final)
+- A Dissolution of marriage or civil union order that says that the dissolution is 'decree absolute' (i.e. final)

 - An original document from Births, Deaths and Marriages confirming that your name has been legally changed